PREPARING FOR YOUR SALE: A REALTOR SHARES SOME IDEAS

 - Open windows shades and curtains to create a bright, inviting atmosphere

 - Keep the kitchen and bathrooms clean, since buyers scrutinize these areas

-Its a good idea to assemble in advance various house records that can be used to answer questions from buyers and home inspectors.
+It’s a good idea to assemble in advance various house records that can be used to answer questions from buyers and home inspectors.
 In addition to an affordable sales price, they will also want to be sure that the neighborhood and house meet the needs of their family.
-If your on top of repairs you may want to put together a list of the more recent upgrades and information about your home i.e. new dishwasher, termite treatment, structural engineer evaluation along with utility bills more receipts for work completed and any pertinent warranties in a booklet.
+If you’re on top of repairs you may want to put together a list of the more recent upgrades and information about your home i.e. new dishwasher, termite treatment, structural engineer evaluation along with utility bills more receipts for work completed, and any pertinent warranties in a booklet.